 Once in the GRUB menu, choose the second option Advanced options for Ubuntu, followed by the 3rd option Ubuntu, with Linux <current kernel number> (recovery mode).

-Once in the recovery menu, choose the root option, then press ENTER to drop to a root prompt.
+At the recovery menu, choose the root option, then press Enter to drop to a root prompt.